Vulnerability Scans

 - Integrated into the SDLC to ensure secure coding practices.

-Credentialed Scans
+Credentialed and Uncredentialed Scans

 - Gathers detailed configuration data with read-only access.